jeromealane1/datasciencetest/data/README.txt

-I honestly should have made a docker container for this?
+I honestly should have made a docker container for this...

 In order to run this code you need: